vuejs/vue-ssr-html-stream/README.md

   .pipe(responseStream)
 ```

 - The `template` option is a string of the HTML page template.
 It must contain a special string which serves as the placeholder for your app's server-rendered content.
-The default placeholder string is `<!--vue-ssr-outlet-->` - you can configure it with the `outletPlaceholder` option.
+The default placeholder for string is `<!--vue-ssr-outlet-->` - you can configure it with the `outletPlaceholder` option.

 - The `context` option should be the same context object passed to `bundleRenderer.renderToStream()`.
 The transform will check for a few special properties on the context when the source render stream starts emitting data:

   - `context.head`: any head markup that should be injected into the head of the page.

   - `context.styles`: any inline CSS that should be injected into the head of the page.
-Note that `vue-loader` 10.2.0+ (which uses `vue-style-loader` 2.0) will automatically populate this property with styles used in rendered components.
+Note that `vue-loader` 10.2.0+ (which uses `vue-style-loader` 2.0) will automatically populate this property with style used in rendered components.

   - `context.state`: initial Vuex store state that should be inlined in the page as `window.__INITIAL_STATE__`.
 The inlined JSON is automatically sanitized with [serialize-javascript](https://github.com/yahoo/serialize-javascript).